thekaplanlab/msabrowser/README.md

 ## :hash: Contributing & Feedback
-MSAViewer is released as an open-source and web-based software under GNU General Public License, version 3.0 (GPLv3).
-The visualizer, documentation, all source code and examples are available at http://MSAViewer.github.io/ and GitHub repository https://github.com/thekaplanlab/MSAViewer.
+MSABrowser is released as an open-source and web-based software under GNU General Public License, version 3.0 (GPLv3).
+The visualizer, documentation, all source code and examples are available at GitHub repository https://github.com/thekaplanlab/MSABrowser.

-Moreover, please do not hesitate to open an issue via Github if you have any suggestion or feedback.
+Moreover, please do not hesitate to `open an issue via Github` if you have any suggestion or feedback.

 ## :hash: Developers